webclinic017/edgedb/docs/reference/reference/projects.rst

 How do I use :gelcmd:`project` with a non-local instance?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Sometimes you may want to work on an Gel instance that is just not in your local development environment, like you may have a second workstation, or you want to test against a staging database shared by the team.
+Sometimes you may want to work on a Gel instance that is just not in your local development environment, like you may have a second workstation, or you want to test against a staging database shared by the team.